metagentools/MetaCoAG/README.md

 optional arguments:
   -h, --help            show this help message and exit --assembler ASSEMBLER
-                        name of the assembler used (SPAdes or MEGAHIT).
-  --graph GRAPH         path to the assembly graph file --contigs CONTIGS     path to the contigs file --abundance ABUNDANCE
+                        name of the assembler used --graph GRAPH         path to the assembly graph file --contigs CONTIGS     path to the contigs file --abundance ABUNDANCE